 Coral Gables graduate student RA/TA/GAs who meet the eligibility requirements for the 100% subsidy are required to sign up for the subsidy in CaneLink using the Student tab - Other Important Links section.
 Click here for instructions.
 If the subsidy option does not appear on your CaneLink screen, please contact your academic department immediately to verify the status of your assignment and/or course enrollment.
-Once you sign up for the subsidy this is an irrevocable election.
-Coral Gables graduate student Fellows and Trainees must email Ana Pañeda, Senior Business Officer at the Graduate School, at apaneda@miami.edu as soon as possible, but no later than August 1, 2023 with their request to sign up for the subsidy.
+Once you sign up for the subsidy, this is an irrevocable election.
+Coral Gables graduate student fellows and trainees must email Luis Iturrey, at lai20@miami.edu or Raudel Alfonso at r.alfonso@umiami.edu as soon as possible but no later than August 1 with their request to sign up for the subsidy.